John D. Odegard School of Aerospace Sciences: Main campus

 All School of Aerospace Sciences facilities on the main UND campus are connected by a series of skyways.
 Buildings here include Odegard Hall, Clifford Hall, Ryan Hall, and Streibel Hall.
 In July 2016 a fifth building, Robin Hall opened to accommodate the school's growing research and teaching enterprise in unmanned aerial systems.
 The complex also includes several other buildings including the Center for Entrepreneurship and the Skalicky Tech Incubator.

 Odegard Hall is the main building in the School of Aerospace Sciences complex on campus and was the first of the four buildings to be built.
 The building houses classrooms, a portion of faculty offices for the Department of Aviation, the main office of the School of Aerospace Sciences, a full-motion spatial disorientation simulator, an altitude chamber (used to teach flight students about the effects of high altitude on the human body, especially hypoxia), as well as other specialized laboratories.
 The centerpiece of the main floor is the 200-seat Arthur P. Anderson Atmospherium Planetarium and Lecture Bowl.
 The second floor hosts many of the School's administrative offices and the Regional Weather Information Center.
-Connected to Odegard Hall by a large, enclosed breezeway is Streibel Hall, which is home to UND's Computer Science department.
+Connected to Odegard Hall by a large, enclosed breezeway is Streibel Hall, which formerly housed UND's Computer Science department.
+Today, Streibel hall is mostly utilized for storage and occasional regional law enforcement training.

 Clifford Hall houses the Atmospheric Sciences department, the Space Studies Department, the Department of Earth Systems Science & Policy, the UAS Center administrative offices, the Upper Midwest Aerospace Consortium, and the Scientific Computing Center.
-Dedicated in May 1992, it is the newest addition to the aerospace complex on the Main Campus.
+Dedicated in May 1992, it was the second addition to the aerospace complex on the Main Campus.
 A 260-seat auditorium with full audio-visual and recording capability is located on the second floor.
 The first floor hosts much of UND Aerospace's computing power as well as UND's 360-degree visual Air Traffic Control Tower simulator.
 Centered on top of Clifford Hall is UND's Polarimetric Doppler Radar used by the Atmospheric Sciences Department.

-Ryan Hall is home to UND's air traffic control faculty and UND's 16+ flight simulators, including FAA Level 6 flight training devices for the Garmin G-1000 equipped Cessna 172 and Piper Seminole aircraft.
-Two Canadair Regional Jet flight training devices are used to provide a basic introduction to turbine engine systems as well as to prepare graduate students for the pace of airline training.
+Ryan Hall is home to UND's air traffic control faculty and UND's 16+ flight simulators, including FAA Level 6 flight training devices for the Garmin G-1000 equipped Piper Archer and Piper Seminole aircraft.
+Two Alsim jet training devices are used to provide a basic introduction to turbine engine systems as well as to prepare graduate students for the pace of airline training.
 In addition, there are various simple instrument panel trainers, a basic instrument simulator computer based instruction (CBI) lab, an FAA Knowledge Test Center, and a pair of air traffic control tower simulators.
 Finally, Ryan Hall is home to the remote classroom and several state of the art digital classrooms.